International Undergraduate Admission

 Admission to the University of Oklahoma is based on completion of a rigorous secondary school curriculum, demonstrated by a recognized certificate of completion that would qualify you for entrance into a university in your country.

 - First time freshman—grades (marks), “class” or “division” obtained should be equivalent to a “B” average or a 3.0 grade point average on the U.S. unweighted 4.0 scale.
+Applicants must be 17 years of age prior to the first day of classes.
+The applicant’s high school class of his or her peers must have graduated as well.

 - Transfer— all post-secondary work (completed abroad or in the U.S.) is included in the transfer evaluation.
 Please see the transfer admissions requirement chart for specific college GPA requirements.